 If you don’t have the PIN you got when you signed up for a freeze, now is a good time to retrieve or replace it.

-You can do that online with Experian.
+You can do so online with Experian.
 You’ll be asked for your name, address, birthdate and Social Security number, then presented authentication questions to confirm your identity.
 If you successfully answer those, you’ll see a screen with your PIN and the option to print or have it emailed.
 If you aren’t able to do that, you can call 888-397-3742.
 If a replacement PIN is needed, Experian will mail it to you.
 Experian does not charge a fee for PIN recovery.

-Equifax suggests that you request a new PIN in writing.
+Equifax suggests you request a new PIN in writing.
 You’ll need to send a copy of proof of identity, such as a driver’s license or birth certificate, and there may be a fee.
 The address is Equifax Security Freeze, P.O.
 Box 105788, Atlanta, GA 30348.

-TransUnion requires that you request a PIN in writing, and send a copy of proof of identity.
+TransUnion requires you request a PIN in writing, and send a copy of proof of identity.
 It also may charge a fee for the service.
 The address is P.O.
 Box 2000, Chester, PA 19016.

 Once you have your PIN, make sure you put it where it is safe and you can find it.